-Adriel Hampton is a journalist, Gov 2.0 and new media strategist, public servant, and licensed private investigator.
-This is his personal blog, and opinions here are not reflective of any agency or official.
+Adriel Hampton has worked as an agency chief, a journalist, Gov 2.0 and new media strategist, public servant, and licensed private investigator.
+This is his personal blog, and opinions here are not reflective of any client, agency, or official.

 E-mail: adriel (at) adrielhampton.com